artikblue/artikblue.github.io/_posts/2020-01-19-asyncio-python.md

 ~~~
 In this case we insert a couple of tasks in the loop, two processes that come from the same function, one will wait two seconds, one will wait 1.
 It is very clear that in a standard sync program the execution time will be about 3 seconds, in here it will be about 2.
 So in here, the first process will be executed and so will get to sleep for two seconds, after the first process gets to sleep the "execution flow" will be liberated and the program will proceed with the second process, that one will be waiting for one second, so it will "wake up" clearly before the first process or in other terms, when the second process would awake it the first one will still be sleeping and thus the execution flow will be free, it will run the print and then after one second the first process will wake up and run its print!
 #### Task optimization using asyncio
 That was very simple though.
 We have to keep in mind that processes that are using this scheme can work together even sharing resources.
+Of course as you may think, by using this new feature, more complex algorithms can be implemented.

+A typical example of a complex async scenario with a common resource that is shared can be the following.
+Imagine that you have a couple of processes, one process generates some data and based on that data, the other one performs a task.
+Data can be "batch" generated, so on a sync program first, one process will generate a certain amount of data, then the other process will go through that data and perform the task.
+That can be really slow, basically because the second task will only kick after the first one finishes.
+A more optimal scenario will process the data as soon as its available!

+Now imagine that this is the sync program:
 ##### Sync code

 ~~~